 In a divorce case, you do not need to cite any reason for divorce and can simply seek to obtain a no-fault divorce.
 This means that if there is domestic violence present in your marriage, you do not need to provide proof to the court to secure a divorce.
 This can be good news for abuse victims, as they can separate from their spouse without having to voice any of the reasons they are seeking the divorce.

 If you can provide proof and achieve a conviction against your spouse for domestic violence, this can help your divorce case.
-A successful conviction could help ensure you walk away from the divorce with the favorable outcome that you deserve.
+A successful conviction in Fresno could help ensure you walk away from the divorce with the favorable outcome that you deserve.

 In cases where one parent may pose a threat to their child, the courts can revoke some of their parental rights.
 In these situations, especially if the victimized parent is seeking sole custody of the child, certain forms of evidence can be essential in proving domestic violence has occurred in the home.
 These forms of evidence can include the following: